PHD — IBD

 Effective in both mono and combo therapies

-• Achieve target HGB level via lower EPO induction in CKD rats
+Achieve target HGB level via lower EPO induction in rat CKD model

 Promising drug-ability as an oral agent